 A SUMMARYThe true story of the nutty Universe, crazy planet Earth, chaotic evolution and lucky old You!

-"Are we nearly there yet?" is what children say towards the end of a long journey.
+"Are we nearly there yet?" is what floats out from the back seat towards the end of a long journey.
 We have been on a very long journey - 14 billion years - and there have been many adventures.
-We'll hear the best of them in 6 Zoom presentations, each Sunday between October 29th and December 3rd.
+We experience the best of them in 6 Zoom presentations.
 Richard tells the story, chapter by chapter, on Powerpoint.
 Then there will be Q&A, games, chats and experiments, based around the week's main themes.

 You will get your ZOOM instructions each week.